abhi1628/prime-number-python-package/README.md

-ap.prime_upto(n)- gives a list of prime numbers upto the given number n. ap.range_prime(n,m)- gives a list of prime numbers between numbers n and m. ap.fib_prime(n)- gives a list of numbers which are prime and fibonacci also.
+ap.prime_upto(n)- gives a list of prime numbers upto the given number n. ap.range_prime(n,m)- gives a list of prime numbers between numbers n and m. ap.fib_prime(n)- gives a list of numbers which are prime and fibonacci also. ap.prime_factor(n)- gives a list of all prime factors of a given number.
 ```